your visit

 Info@TheSongbook.org

-Enter west entrance of the Palladium on 3rd Ave
+Enter via Fifth Third Bank Box Office/West Entrance of the Payne & Mencias Palladium on 3rd Ave

 Of Thee I Sing: Politics on Stage

-An exhibit exploring the intersection of entertainment, politics and patriotism from George and Ira Gershwin’s Of Thee I Sing to Lin-Manuel Miranda’s Hamilton: An American Musical!
+Exploring the intersection of entertainment, politics, and patriotism from George and Ira Gershwin’s Of Thee I Sing to Lin-Manuel Miranda’s Hamilton: An American Musical, this exhibit is a hit with students!

 The Andrews Sisters: Queens of the Jukebox